wiseman-timelord/WiseRain/README.md

 ### NOTATION
 - RainMeter will flash up a script, you cannot use loops and variables cannot sustain changes.
 - It is possible to use additional plugins for input on panels, then use rainmeter as a gui for powershell projects.

+### DEVELOPMENT
+I could create additional modules for..
+- Some kind of notation, top 5 important tasks, short note of for example 5 items with editing/input through plugin.
+- A stripped down version of CreditSight in its own panel, with use of additional plugins there will be input box (CreditSight must be completed first).

 ### CANCELLATIONS
 - Button to enable/disable monitoring, it would require its own panel just to have a button in order for higher refresh, obviously its better to right-click enable/disable monitor.ini.
 Will re-asses this if there are other new panels added.